gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-organization.md

 Any Owner, Admin, or Billing Contact may remove users and then add users to reallocate licenses.

-Note: the Billing Contact role cannot remove or edit Owner or Admin users.
+The Billing Contact role cannot remove or edit Owner or Admin users.

-To reallocate a license, navigate to Users and then select Remove for the desired user.
+To reallocate a license, navigate to Users and then select "Remove" for the desired user.
 Then, you can add the new user.

 ***